Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 # Azure Communication Rooms client library for .NET

 This package contains a C# SDK for the Rooms Service of Azure Communication Services.

-Rooms overview
 Azure Communication Services (ACS) Rooms is a set of APIs, used by Contoso server applications to create a server-managed conversation space with fixed set of lifetime and participants, pre-defining rules from server-tier both who and when can communicate (like scheduled meeting creation).

 With the Public Preview release of ACS Rooms, Contoso will be able to:

-    create a meeting space with known time coordinates (start/end time), join voice/video calls within that meeting space using the ACS web calling SDK or native mobile calling SDKs, add participants to a room,
+    - Create a meeting space with known time coordinates (start/end time)
+    - Join voice/video calls within that meeting space using the ACS web calling SDK or native mobile calling SDKs
+    - Add participants to a room
-    assign pre-defined roles to room participants,
+    - Assign pre-defined roles to room participants
-    set rooms call join policies (e.g., open or closed room), and consume Event Grid notifications for calling events.
+    - Consume Event Grid notifications for calling events
-    The server-side functionalities can be accessed via a refreshed API and a full set of SDKs (.NET, Java, Python, JavaScript/TypeScript).

 The main scenarios where Rooms can best be used:

-    Virtual Visits (e.g., telemedicine, remote financial advisor, virtual classroom, etc...)
+    - Virtual Visits (e.g., telemedicine, remote financial advisor, virtual classroom, etc...)
-    Virtual Events (e.g., live event, company all-hands, live concert, etc...)
+    - Virtual Events (e.g., live event, company all-hands, live concert, etc...)
-    Champion scenarios
+    - Champion scenarios

 [Source code][source] | [Package (NuGet)][package] | [Product documentation][product_docs]